night0wl117/d2r-sp-terror-zone/README.md

     - ![image](https://user-images.githubusercontent.com/47192871/204898839-c989f70e-5211-4554-a485-be816c819614.png)
 - The script checks the character level in config.ini every ~10 second.
 If it detects any change the game files will be updated accordingly (Game needs to be restarted if running).
 - Every hour at hh:59 a new zone will be chosen (Game has to be restarted)
-- If you want to terminate the script it will ask if you want to reset the files to their original state or keep it.
+- If you want to terminate the script (Ctrl + C) it will ask if you want to reset the files to their original state or keep it.
 If you want to start the game without TZ next time, type **N**.
 - Do not change the content of the **zones.ini** file, it's just there to keep track of the previous zone.
 - If you get an error like **"FileNotFoundError: [Errno 2] No such file or directory:"** you probably have a wrong path in **config.ini** for the **d2r_mod_data_folder_path** variable.
+- You can terminate/stop the script by pressing Ctrl + C (having the cmd window active).

 ## Installing Python and the packages